src52/portfolio/content/projects/reverse-engineered.md

 When I began this project in October 2024, I didn't expect much to come of it.
 It all started with a single Java executable: a heavily obfuscated .jar file of the *Arcanists* client shortly before the game went offline.
 Looking at it from the beginning felt pretty daunting: over 350 classes, the names of all variables and methods removed, static methods and variables randomly shuffled around to different places.

 It was a labyrinth.
-But I was hopeful: since Java bytecode preserves class structure and type information, it decompiles back into very readable source.
+But I was hopeful: since Java bytecode preserves class structure and type information, it decompiles back into very readable source, compared to other languages where the best you'd get is machine code.

-Here's a glimpse into the original code:
+Here's a glimpse into the original decompiled code:

 <figure style="text-align:center; margin: 1rem 2rem;">
   <a href="../images/arc/obfuscated.png" target="_blank">